 Employees outside of Iowa are those working in our Creative office in Boulder, Colorado, and our regionally based sales force.
 Temporary employees are not included in this table, but they numbered 17 at the end of the year, including summer jobs.
 The number fluctuates throughout the year, based on seasonal demand.
 Temporary employees come from an outside agency.
 As regular positions become available, these temporary employees are often recruited to fill them.

 Turnover is one measure of how well we meet our employees' needs.
 We calculate our turnover by dividing the total number of separations in a 12-month period by the average number of employees for that time.
-Our turnover goal is a maximum of 17.5%, which we have achieved for four of the last five years.
+Our new turnover goal is a maximum of 15%.

 |Average Years of Service||8.0||7.3||7.3||8.2||8.7|

 While a number of things affect turnover, it's highest among new employees, so we also consider average years of service – which increased to its highest level since we have been tracking it in 2013.
-To reduce new employee turnover, we’ve tried several approaches and achieved some success: orientation with the CEO within six months of hire; increasing pay for some positions; giving pay increases during the first year of service rather than just at the end of that period; and making vacation more quickly available by awarding it at the beginning of each fiscal year rather than throughout the year as it is earned.
+To reduce new employee turnover, we’ve tried several approaches and achieved some success: orientation with the CEO within six months of hire; increasing pay for some positions; and making vacation more quickly available by awarding it at the beginning of each fiscal year rather than throughout the year as it is earned.

 Our pay is structured to keep us competitive in our community and is reviewed regularly against published state and county data.
-While new workers are awarded pay raises on a training and proficiency plan, most pay raises are merit based.
+Pay raises are merit based.
 Employees are eligible for a bonus based on meeting specified company performance goals.